STEENBURG LAKE

 • Tudor and Cashel Community Centre, 371 Weslemkoon Lake Rd., Gilmour

 Presented by the Steenburg Lake Community Association.
 Light refreshments available at 9:30 a.m.
-Meeting begins at 10 a.m.
+Meeting begins at 10 a.m. and we are committed to having all business complete by 11:30 am .

 All members are encouraged to attend the Annual General Meeting.
 Get the latest updates on what the SLCA is doing on behalf of our members, including our efforts to protect the lake.
 Have your say, and cast your vote, on SLCA motions.
 Come meet with friends and neighbours, enjoy light refreshments (coffe, tea, sweets) and have chances to win some great door prizes!